r-spatial/dtwSat/cran-comments.md

   Dependency from dtw package replaced by the import of DTW step patterns from that package

 * New features

+  createPattern function to create temporal patterns from several samples time series

+  extractSampleTimeSeries extract time series from raster objects

+  twdtwApply for raster and 3D arrays

   twdtw extended to afford multiple temporal patterns in the same call